kokkos/kokkos-core-wiki/Compiling.md

 ## 4.4 Building for CUDA

 Any Kokkos application compiled for CUDA embeds CUDA code via template metaprogramming.
 Thus, the whole application must be built with a CUDA-capable compiler.
 (At the moment, the only such compilers are NVIDIA's NVCC and Clang 4.0 [not released yet at time of writing].)
 More precisely, every compilation unit containing a Kokkos kernel or a function called from a Kokkos kernel has to be compiled with a CUDA-capable compiler.
-This includes files containing Kokkos::View allocations, which call an initialization kernel.
+This includes files containing Kokkos::View allocations which call an initialization kernel.

 The current version of NVCC (give version number) has some shortcomings when used as the main compiler for a project, in particular when part of a complex build system.
 For example, it does not understand most GCC command-line options, which must be prepended by the `-Xcompiler` flag when calling NVCC.
 Kokkos comes with a shell script, called `nvcc_wrapper`, that wraps NVCC to address these issues.
 We intend this as a drop-in replacement for a normal GCC-compatible compiler (e.g., GCC or Intel) in your build system.
 It analyzes the provided command-line options and prepends them correctly.
 It also adds the correct flags for compiling generic C++ files containing CUDA code (e.g., `*.cpp, *.cxx,` or `*.CC`).
 By default `nvcc_wrapper` calls `g++` as the host compiler.
 You may override this by providing NVCC's `'-ccbin'` option as a compiler flag.
 The default can be set by editing the script itself or by setting the environment variable `NVCC_WRAPPER_DEFAULT_COMPILER`.